ubikampus/ubilocation/doc/import-floorplan.md

 RUN mkdir /build && curl -L -o /build/floorplan.tif "https://drive.google.com/uc?export=download&id=..."
 ```

 This fetches our floor plan from Google drive, or some other location you'll specify.
-If you'd prefer to use a file on your own hard drive, you can modify this line as follows
+If you'd prefer to use a file on your hard drive, you can modify this line as follows

 ```
 RUN mkdir /build
 COPY my-floorplan-v1.tif /build/floorplan.tif
 ```

-This uses the file `my-floorplan-v1.tif` , which should be placed in the same directory `/maptiles`.
+This uses the file `my-floorplan-v1.tif`, which should be placed in the same directory `/maptiles`.

 You should also modify the configuration parameters `INITIAL_LATITUDE` and `INITIAL_LONGITUDE`, so that the map will be positioned at the correct coordinates.
 These are part of the application's configuration, and are specified at `/docker-compose.yml` and `/docker-compose.prod.yml`.